nicksstapleton/blog/_posts/2023-08-25-recommended-resources-for-logos-bible-software.md

 One of the strengths of Logos is its vast catalog.
 When I began building my library, I wanted someone to tell me which resources were most helpful to them in their ministry, sermon prep, and personal Bible study.
 This is where I want to offer you help.

-**You want to invest in great reference tools you will utilize over and over again for years to come.** It is best to think through categories and then select best resources.
+**You want to invest in great reference tools you will utilize over and over again for years to come.** To achieve this it is best to think through categories and then select best resources.
 Here are the six categories to prioritize:

 * Bible dictionaries
 * Theological dictionaries